dleangen/org.eclipse.sensinact.gateway/docs/source/user-guide/concepts/iot.md

 **Security and Privacy** are paramount in the realm of IoT.
 With the increasing connectivity of devices, securing data transmission and storage, and controlling access to devices and networks is of utmost importance.

 Lastly, the **Applications** of IoT are diverse and far-reaching, encompassing smart homes, healthcare, agriculture, Industrial IoT (IIoT), transportation, and smart cities, among others.
 This wide range of applications illustrates how IoT is fundamentally changing our interactions with the world around us, making everyday objects smarter and more efficient, and leading to a more interconnected world with real-time data exchange.

+The term "Internet of Things" (IoT) was originally coined by Kevin Ashton in 1999.
+Kevin Ashton, a British technology pioneer, used the term while working at Procter & Gamble (P&G), and later as a co-founder of the Auto-ID Center at the Massachusetts Institute of Technology (MIT).

+Ashton's work at the time involved radio-frequency identification (RFID) technology.
+He envisioned a world where objects could be connected through the internet and identified through RFID tags.
+The idea was that connecting objects in this way would allow computers to manage and inventory them automatically, bringing greater efficiency and the ability to gather new kinds of data.

+The term "Internet of Things" encapsulated the idea of extending the internet beyond computers and smartphones to a whole range of other things, processes, and environments.
+It suggested a world where "things" (objects, environments, vehicles, etc.) could be interconnected and communicate with each other via embedded sensors, software, and other technologies, enabling a level of digital intelligence and automation previously unattainable.

+Over the years, IoT has grown far beyond its initial conception associated with RFID.
+It now encompasses a wide array of technologies like wireless sensor networks, smart devices, and cloud computing, and it plays a critical role in industries such as smart homes, healthcare, agriculture, and urban development.
+The idea of IoT has fundamentally transformed how we think about the interconnection of the physical and digital worlds.